compulim/message-port-rpc/README.md

 - you need to write one more line of code

 At the end of the day, we think channel customization outweighted the disadvantages and made a bet on this design.

+### Can I use `BroadcastChannel` to listen to many client stubs at once?

+No, you cannot use [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel).

+`BroadcastChannel` does not support sending `MessagePort` and other [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects), which is critical to the operation of the stub.

 ### Why should I use this implementation of RPC?